cerner/terra-framework/packages/terra-application-navigation/docs/usage.md

 ### `notifications`
 #### Is Required: `false`

-The `notifications` prop allows consumers to display counts associated to navigationItems and extensionsItems.
+The `notifications` prop allows consumers to display notification counts associated to navigationItems and extensionsItems.
 The props is made up of key/value pairs; the key is the associated entry within the `navigationItems` or `extensionItems` specification, and a numerical value.
+Depending on locations within the navigational structure and breakpoint the number of digits displayed may be limited.

 ```jsx
 const myNotifications = {